Table of Contents Contents

 CPP Payment Increases

 Usually, if CPP increases happen, they happen at the beginning of the year.
 The amount that your payments will increase is based on the rate of inflation as well as inflation risk.
-While we don’t know what the rate increase for 2025 will be, the rate increase from 2023 to 2024 was 4.4%.
+The increase occured as of December 31, 2024 for 2025.